Artyoms0729/3D-Platformer/README.md

 ### Guidelines
 It should be a game prototype with basic Unity engine physics.

-It should have two towers with 4 levels each, between floors there should be an obstacles, stairs, and moving platforms.
+It should have two towers with 4 levels each, between floors there should be obstacles, stairs, and moving platforms.

-Player should move in all direction, could jump, and shoot some basic projectiles.
+Player should move in all directions, could jump, and shoot some basic projectiles.

 When the game starts, Player starts on the ground level in front of two towers.
-He/She have to choose one and use elevator inside to go on a choosen floor.
+Player have to choose one and use elevator inside to go on a choosen floor.

 After the obstacle course, in the end zone there is a shooting range for player.

 In-game UI shows how many times player jumped, how many target did he/she shot, and the timer.